Hinduism and Sikhism

 Hinduism and Sikhism are Indian religions.
 Hinduism has pre-historic origins, while Sikhism was founded in the 15th century by Guru Nanak.
-Both religions share many philosophical concepts such as karma, dharma, mukti, and maya although both religions have different interpretation of some of these concepts.
+Both religions share many philosophical concepts such as karma, dharma, mukti, and maya although both religions have different interpretations of some of these concepts.

 Links

 Ideological

 Some historians, like Louis Fenech, view Sikhism as an extension of the Bhakti movement.
 Fenech states, "Indic mythology permeates the Sikh sacred canon, the Guru Granth Sahib and the secondary canon, the Dasam Granth and adds delicate nuance and substance to the sacred symbolic universe of the Sikhs of today and of their past ancestors".
 The Sikh scriptures use Hindu terminology, with references to the Vedas, and the names of gods and goddesses in Hindu bhakti movement traditions, such as Vishnu, Shiva, Brahma, Parvati, Lakshmi, Saraswati, Rama, Krishna, but not to worship.
 Sukhmani Sahib refers to God by names such as Paarbrahm, Antarjaami, Hari and Prabhu.

 Some historians do not see evidence of Sikhism as simply an extension of the Bhakti movement.
 While the Guru Granth Sahib acknowledges the Vedas, Puranas and Qur'an, it does not imply a syncretic bridge between Hinduism and Islam, but emphasises focusing on Nitnem banis like Japji, instead of Muslim practices such as circumcision or praying by prostrating on the ground to God, or Hindu rituals such as wearing thread.
 It refers to the spiritual concepts in Hinduism (Ishvara, Bhagavan, Brahman) and the concept of God in Islam (Allah) to assert that these are just "alternate names for the Almighty One".